zpconn/zachconn/posts/2013-06-17-k-combinator.markdown

 ---
-title: The K Combinator and Effectful Computations in Tcl
+title: The K combinator and effectful computations in Tcl
 ---

 The K combinator, introduced by Donal Fellows, can be defined by the following simple procedure in Tcl: